Seravo/wp-dashboard-request-stats/README.md

 wp-dashboard-request-stats:

-a Wordpress plugin for reading and viewing access.log data
+a Wordpress plugin for reading and viewing access.log data.
+Uses Chart.js to draw the data.